ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 But what if a user wants to delete a package they published?
 Although it's possible to require such cases to go to the maintainer team to be manually reviewed and removed, that is not a very efficient policy.
 Such a policy would place a burden on the (already likely overworked) maintainer team, and the ecosystem would be cluttered with the unwanted packages until they are manually removed.

-Allowing a user to delete their package, under specific conditions, is therefore good for the user, the package manager maintainer team, and the package ecosystem at large.
+Allowing a user to delete their package in certain cases is therefore good for the user, the package manager maintainer team, and the package ecosystem at large.
 But what factors need to be considered to avoid a `left-pad` style incident?

 ## Ecosystem impact

+A modern package deletion policy aims to minimize the impact a given deletion could have on the ecosystem, while granting users some flexibilty with their packages.

-In modern package deletion policies, packages are allowed to be deleted if doing so would cause only a small inconvenience to the ecosystem.
-Different package managers can consider different criteria or set different limits, but the following considerations are generally used when determining whether a package is a good candidate for deletion.
+The following considerations are generally used when determining whether a package is a good candidate for deletion, although specific limits and criteria will vary between package managers.

 ### Time

 How long ago was the package published?
-A package published two days ago and a package published two years ago are going to have different impacts on the community.
-Deleting a well established package will have a higher cost than deleting a brand new package.
 Although time since publication is not a perfect metric for ecosystem impact (maybe a package has been around for years but only has a handful of users), there are a number of use cases where this metric is very relevant.
 For example, the user could have:

 * Published the wrong package
 * Published the package with an unintended name (or a typo)